Local SEO in 2026: What Ranks in Maps, AI Search and the Profile Mistake That Costs Weeks

 Optimising for AI Discovery

-Reviews influence AI recommendations significantly.
-Large language models parse review language to understand sentiment, common praise and frequent complaints.
-The semantic content of reviews, not just star ratings, shapes how AI systems perceive and recommend your business.
+Structured data helps AI systems understand your business context, so LocalBusiness, FAQ, Organisation, Review and Service schemas give AI engines what they need to represent you accurately.
+Reviews also shape AI recommendations, because large language models parse review language to understand sentiment, common praise and frequent complaints.
+The semantic content of reviews, not just star ratings, influences how AI systems perceive and recommend your business.

 Multi-Platform Visibility